DanelonLab/ACS/README.md

 ## Description

 This JupyterLite notebook models the **probability of DNA co-encapsulation** in liposomes using Poisson statistics.
-It generates **Figures S5 and S6** from the manuscript entitled "Autocatalytic selection of gene functions in vitro".
+It generates **Figures S5 and S6** from the manuscript entitled **"Autocatalytic selection of gene functions in synthetic cells"**.
+The notebook also provides a **calculator** that allows users to define concentrations for two DNA species to directly estimate co-encapsulation probabilities.

 ---